 This should fix your issue.
 If your issue persists, then go ahead with the next fix.

 Fix 5: Reinstall Chrome

 Flash, updates or other problems may prevent Chrome from running correctly.
 In this case, reinstalling Chrome is very likely the solution to your issue.
 Here is how to do it:

 1) On your keyboard, press the Windows logo key.
 Then, type control and click Control Panel.

-2) Under View by, click Category, then select Uninstall a program.
+2) Under View by, click Category, and then select Uninstall a program.

 3) Right-click Google Chrome and click Uninstall.

 Hopefully, this article helped in resolving your problem.
 Feel free to leave a comment below if you have any questions and suggestions.